- Candelabras Ruth Fischl

 - Rentals Party Rental Ltd.

 Search our directory

-On Wednesday, April 18, the same week the Metropolitan Museum of Art debuted its new Greek and Roman galleries, Bulgari took advantage of its status as the underwriter for the opening to host a private dinner that promoted the relaunch of its Fifth Avenue store.
+NEW YORK On Wednesday, April 18, the same week the Metropolitan Museum of Art debuted its new Greek and Roman galleries, Bulgari took advantage of its status as the underwriter for the opening to host a private dinner that promoted the relaunch of its Fifth Avenue store.
 The event reflected the roots of the luxury brand (founded in Rome in 1884) with a nod to the historic items in the museum’s classical collection.

 For a rustic, Bacchanalian-inspired feast in a gardenlike setting, Bulgari imported elements such as ivy, wine, and even chef Elio Sironi from its resort in Milan.
 Four long rows of tables topped with loose fruit and candelabras draped with grapes echoed traditional Roman banquets.
 And caterer Olivier Cheng worked closely with Sironi to present a lavish, multiple-dish Northern Italian meal.